enxhixhindoli/R_project/README.md

 To see the relation among different variables, three graphics were built using the ggplot package.

 Finally, the objective of the Churn predictive model is to assign to the customers a measure of the propensity to abandonment.
 For this reason, this analysis provides also a logistic regression model with the binary target variable being "Churn".

+You can find the codes for this projects in the folder Rmd/Project.rmd